Skip To Main Content

 For the purposes of this policy, a personal communication device is any device that emits an audible signal, vibrates, displays any message or video image, or is otherwise capable of sending, receiving, emitting, photographing, recording, storing or displaying any type of audio or visual communication, files, or data.
 Typical examples we see at school include cell phones, smart watches, handheld gaming devices and iPads.

 At BLMS we value your student’s education, and strive to remove barriers and distractions when possible.
-To this end, we commit that students will not need a personal communication device at Beaver Lake Middle School to access education and so it is a family choice when to introduce one to your student.
-With the district provided laptop now available to every student, there will never be a time, during the school year, where a personal communication device is the sole way to access any educational experience.
+To this end, we commit that students will not need a personal communication device at school and so it is a family choice when to introduce one to your student.
+With the district provided laptop available to every student, there will never be a time, during the school year, where a personal communication device is the sole way to access any educational experience.

 In an effort to protect our students and their educational environment, the following policy will be in place for this school year:

-- Cell phones and other personal communication devices may only be used on school grounds (without specific permission) before the first bell, during the last 15 minutes of lunch, and after the last bell of the school day.
+• Cell phones and other personal communication devices may only be used on school grounds (without specific permission) before the first bell, during the last 15 minutes of lunch, and after the last bell of the school day.
 If a student is ever in doubt whether they have permission to use their device, they should come to the front office.
+This policy also applies to students when they are participating in other school related activities.
+Examples include, but are not limited to: athletics, after-school clubs, field trips, concerts, etc.

-- Students may use a classroom or office landline if they need to reach a parent/guardian/caretaker.
-In an emergency, parent/guardian/caretakers may pass messages on to students by contacting the main office.
+• Students may use a classroom or office landline if they need to reach a parent/guardian/caretaker.
+In an emergency, parents/guardians/caretakers may pass messages on to students by contacting the main office.
+If students are on campus, after school,

 Cell phones and headphones that are not stored out-of-sight and in silent mode during the school day will be confiscated by staff members and brought to the main office for students to pick up at the end of the day.
 When students pick up their devices, they will review the cell phone/headphone policy and sign out their device(s).
 After the first confiscation, the following may occur:

-- 3rd confiscation of device(s): Student will pick up their device at the end of the day and parent/guardian/caretakers will be contacted.
+• 3rd confiscation of device(s): Student will pick up their device at the end of the day and parents/guardians/caretakers will be contacted.
 Students will serve a lunch detention as a consequence.

-- 4th confiscation of device(s): Parent/guardian/caretakers will be contacted to pick up the device(s) from school.
+• 4th confiscation of device(s): Parents/guardians/caretakers will be contacted to pick up the device(s) from school.
 Students will serve a lunch detention as a consequence.

 Note: The administration reserves the right to adjust these consequences on a case-by-case basis if needed.
 For example, extreme behaviors that break the law or engaging in bullying or harassment of other students may result in suspension.